kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

         // We create that account on the playground blockchain ()
     case .created:
-        // The account exists on the blockchain - We can send transactions (provided there are enough kins) ()
+        // The account exists on the blockchain - We can send transactions (provided there are enough Kin) ()
     }
 }